hanshuebner/simple-basex/README.md

 signature.  `err` will be an Error object if an error occured during query execution.  `data` will contain the result string.
 Query diagnostics are not currently returned for bound query execution.

+When both `bindings` and `handler` are unspecified, the query is prepared, but not executed, and a `query` object is returned.
+That object can then be used to execute the query.
+With BaseX version 7.6.1 beta or later, the query can be executed multiple times, with different variable bindings.

+### query.execute([bindings], [handler])

+Execute the previously prepared `query`.  `bindings` specify variable bindings as a map, `handler` is the callback to call.
+If no `handler` is specified, an 'error' or 'result' event will be emitted on the query when execution is complete.